wincent/masochist/content/wiki/System reliability.md

 ---
-tags: involuntary.reboot.log os.x reliability wiki
+tags: involuntary.reboot.log macos reliability wiki
 ---

 I keep an [involuntary reboot log](/wiki/involuntary_reboot_log) as a gauge of system reliability.
 Here are some historical notes.